Working with FHIR Resource Models

 ]

-# Update existing data
+# Update existing fields

-patient.active = True
+patient.active = True # Mark record as active

 patient.gender = "female"